trtrgfh/Machine-Learning-Notes/README.md

 - Need large amounts of data and the potential for overfitting.

 ## Convolutional Neural Network <a name="cnn"></a>
+- CNN is particularly well-suited for image and video processing tasks
+    - a convolutional layer would have a lot fewer parameters because
         - Parameter sharing: a feature detector that's useful in one part of the image is probably useful in another part of the image
         - Sparsity of connection: in each layer, each output value depends only on a small number of input
-- so a lot fewer parameters, less prone to overfitting
+     - make the model more computationally efficient, and less prone to overfitting since it reduces the number of parameters that the model needs to learn
-- good at capturing translation invariance, an image shifted a few pixels should result in pretty similar features and should probably be assigned the same output label.
+    - good at capturing translation invariance: an image shifted a few pixels should result in pretty similar features and should probably be assigned the same output label.
-- the fact that you are applying to same filter, knows all the positions of the image, both in the early layers and in the late layers that helps a neural network automatically learn to be more robust or to better capture the desirable property of translation invariance.
+        - convolutional layers with shift invariant filters that are able to recognize patterns and objects regardless of their position within the input data.
-- so work well in computer vision
+    - work well in computer vision
-- Particularly well-suited for image and video processing tasks
-- You can treat the values in a filter as parameters that deep nn can learn, and it could be more rebust
+    - values in the filters are treated as parameters that deep neural networks can learn, and the model could be more rebust
 - Padding:
     - used in convolutional neural networks to add extra pixels to the edges of an image
     - solve the problem of shrinking output and throwing away info at the edges